 A Taste of Xinjiang: Stories of Food in Kashgar

 In this talk, NYUSH professor and food historian Shuang Wen narrated the stories behind the foods discussed in the chapter "Journey to the West," of Shark's Fin and Sichuan Pepper, this year's NYUSH Reads text.
 Professor Wen discussed the history of dishes such as nan, samsa made in a tandoor oven, polo (or pilaf as an alternative spelling), and springy pulled noodles, and more.
 Some of the dishes were provided as refreshments for guests to try out!
 With photos taken by herself in Xinjiang, Prof. Wen invited students to think deeper about the history of crop cultivation and food technology transfer between China and Central/West Asia.

 Have you ever thought about the stories behind the foods that taste like home to you?
 How did these dishes and their variations come about?
 What is the history behind their ingredients and preparation?

-To kick off this year’s NYU Shanghai Reads Shark's Fin and Sichuan Pepper, incoming first-year students will be sharing their stories and findings on their taste of home through BrightSpace over the summer.
-During New Student Orientation in late August 2021, first-year students will then take part in small group discussions centered around the theme of “encountering cultures.”
+To kick off this year’s NYU Shanghai Reads Shark's Fin and Sichuan Pepper, incoming first-year students shared their stories and findings on their taste of home through BrightSpace over the summer.
+During New Student Orientation in late August 2021, first-year students took part in small group discussions centered around the theme of “encountering cultures.”
 Facilitated discussions encourage students to reflect on, experience, and understand diversity both within and outside of their own communities through the lens of food.